-5.2 Reporting
+6.2 Reporting

-National Fuel will prepare a SC Report once field activities are completed and laboratory data are received.
+National Fuel will prepare an SC Report once field activities are completed and laboratory data are received.
 The SC Report will be prepared in general conformance with the NYSDEC's DER-10 Technical Guidance for Site Investigation and Remediation.
-The text of the SC Report will include a discussion of the following general topics:
+The SC Report will discuss the following general topics:

-- Site and project background.
+- Study area and project background.

 - Field activities completed.

 - Methodologies used to complete the field activities.

 - Findings of the field activities.

-- An understanding of the CSM, including the geologic and hydrogeologic site conditions.
+- An understanding of the CSM, including the geologic and hydrogeologic conditions of the study area.

 - An understanding of the distribution of MGP-related constituents in the media sampled.

 - Recommendations for future work, if any.